marcoantonioni/virtual-users-locust-sandbox/README.md

 sqlite-utils query --json-cols ../virtual-users-locust-test-configs/outputdata/unittest-scenario1-sqlite.db "SELECT * FROM BAW_UNIT_TEST_SCENARIO" | jq .
 sqlite-utils query --json-cols ../virtual-users-locust-test-configs/outputdata/unittest-scenario1-sqlite.db "SELECT * FROM BAW_PROCESS_INSTANCES" | jq .
 ```

+Note: In no way is this tool intended to replace the use of https://sdc-china.github.io/IDA-doc